Believe it or not, YouTube isn’t just for gamers or makeup gurus.

 Vans Custom Culture is a master at hosting successful contests on their social media channels.
 With over 80,000 likes on their Facebook page, they are proving that their passion for helping students embrace their creativity is, in turn, doing great things for their company as a whole.

 The premise of their yearly contest is opening up a registration to schools across the U.S. to be one of the first 1,500 to enter.
 If they succeed in making that cut, the school then receives four pairs of Vans to design however they want.
 Photos of the final products are then uploaded to the Vans website and voted on.
 In this year’s 2016 contest, the winning school receives $50,000 for their art program.

-Now if your company isn’t as big as Vans, they are a great inspiration.
+Now, even if your company isn’t as big as Vans, they are a great inspiration.
 Whatever your YouTube channel is about, it exists because you’re passionate about it.
-Center your contest around your content, and if it’s successful, why not repeat it each year?
-And on the small scale?
+Centre your contest around your content, and if it’s successful, why not repeat it each year?
+And on a smaller scale?
 Something as simple as liking your YouTube page to count as an entry can work wonders.

 06. Never underestimate analytics

 If your YouTube channel is relatively new or hasn’t been active in a long time, your analytics will probably be inaccurate for awhile.
 Try looking at your Google Analytics, Facebook Analytics, or any other social platform where you’re most active.

 Take special care to determine these questions, and then dig in even deeper:

 - What day(s) of the week are your fans most active?

 - What time of day are your fans most engaged?

 - What types of content get the most traction?